 Certificate in Cake Decorating, Baking and Pastry

-Certificate programs are available specifically focused on cake decorating.
-These short programs are generally not ACF-accredited, but they offer basic and advanced training in icing types and cake design.
-Courses cover tiered cakes, icing flowers, rolled fondant and marzipan.
+Cake decorating centric-certificate programs are easy to find.
+These short-term programs are generally not ACF-accredited, but they offer basic and advanced training.
+Students learn about tiered cake design; icing types and decorations; rolled fondant; and marzipan, among other things.
 ACF-accredited certificate programs usually take one year to complete and require a high school diploma or the equivalent for admission.
-Typical courses include:

 Associate's Degree in Baking and Pastry Arts

 Associate's degrees in baking and pastry arts are fairly common.
 And, at least one accredited program can be found in nearly every state.
 Students will need a high school diploma or the equivalent for admission.
 The programs entail general education courses as well as basic and advanced culinary classes.
 An internship is also required.